 Both employment and production are receiving a massive boost from the Mazda Toyota Manufacturing joint venture assembly plant in Huntsville, where production began in 2021.
 The Huntsville facility will employ up to 4,000 workers after production fully ramps up at the $2.3 billion facility.

 The output of Alabama’s auto industry is a powerful driver of economic growth for the state.
 Vehicles have become Alabama’s No. 1 export, with shipments to over 70 nations around the world every year.
 In 2021, exports of Alabama-made vehicles and parts topped $8.5 billion, led by shipments to Germany, China and Canada.

 Thanks in part to training programs from AIDT and others preparing a skilled workforce, growth beneath the hood of Alabama’s auto industry will continue to pick up pace.
-Partners in the state’s automotive training program include the Alabama Community College System and the Alabama Robotics and Technology Park near Decatur, where technicians learn how to operate advanced robots and automation processes in a one-of-a-kind facility.
+Partners in the state’s automotive training program include the Alabama Community College System and the Alabama Robotics Technology Park in Decatur, where technicians learn how to operate advanced robots and automation processes in a one-of-a-kind facility.

-- 57,000 automotive manufacturing jobs
+- Around 40,000 automotive manufacturing jobs

 - More than 150 Tier 1 and 2 automotive suppliers in the state

 - Toyota, Honda, and Hyundai produce over 1.5 million automotive engines annually